mrkishi/veonim/cultural-learnings.md

 # cultural learnings of neovim for make benefit glorious feature of THE GRID

 ## tasks
-- resize canvas and canvasBox when `win_position` updates
-  - see TODO in `window-canvas :: api.resize`
 - layout windows using css grid
 - create window nameplate component
 - get nvim_api info for windows (title, modified, etc.)